onursarilar/onursarilar/README.md

 I received a Bachelor's degree in Business Administration 15 years ago.
 After several years, I chose to combine my programming knowledge with theory and re-enroll in university in 2019.
 I am now pursuing a Bachelor's Degree in Computer Science in my sophomore year.
 Thanks to the courses I have taken at the University, I was able to add Java to my skill set.

 If you have any profitable trading ideas for MetaTrader 5, please do not hesitate to share them with me.
-I can program the robot to follow your trading and money management guidelines, and we can do a backtest for the past five years and evaluate the outcomes.
+I can program the robot which follows your trading and money management guidelines, and we can do a backtest for the past five years and evaluate the outcomes.

 ### Connect with me:
 📫 onursarilar@gmail.com